Building Legacy and Capacity Webinar Three: Indigenous Perspectives on Evaluation in Indigenous Higher Education

 The third workshop and webinar in the series put a spotlight on data sovereignty and the importance of listening to Indigenous perspectives on evaluation in Indigenous higher education.

 Within Australia, the Review of Higher Education Access and Outcomes for Aboriginal and Torres Strait Islander People (Behrendt, Larkin, Griew, & Kelly, 2012) provided a clear mandate for investing in policies and programs that support Indigenous pathways, participation and achievement in higher education.
 While there have been notable investments and significant national reforms in Indigenous higher education over the past few years, the recommendation within the Behrendt Review to develop a monitoring and evaluation framework is yet to be actioned.
 Similarly, in 2015 prior to its abolishment, the Aboriginal and Torres Strait Islander Higher Education Advisory Council recommended the development of a ‘performance framework’, which is also yet to be actioned.
 This means there are no frameworks or practice guidelines to inform future success in evaluation in Indigenous higher education in Australia.
-Focused discussion through the workshop and subsequent webinar will aim to partially address this gap.
+Focused discussion through the workshop and subsequent webinar aimed to partially address this gap.

 - Professor James Smith — Professor James Smith is a Father Frank Flynn Fellow at Menzies School of Health Research.
 This role focuses on alcohol and other drugs harm minimisation.
 During 2017 he was a NCSEHE Equity Fellow, hosted at Charles Darwin University (CDU).
 Prior to this role, James was the Program Manager for the Whole of Community Engagement initiative within Office of the Pro Vice-Chancellor – Indigenous Leadership at Charles Darwin University.
 James has previously worked in a variety of executive and senior management roles in both the health and education sectors and has developed a strong background in health promotion and Indigenous affairs.
 He is the Editor-in-Chief and Consulting Editor of two major Australian journals and holds adjunct research positions at Curtin University, University of Sydney and University of Saskatchewan.